NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (ii). +3 oxidation state is common for all lanthanoids.
-Although sometimes +2 and +4 ions are also obtained in solution or solid compound.
+The answer is option (ii). +3 oxidation state is common for all lanthanoids.
+Although sometimes +2 and +4 ions are also obtained in solution or solid compounds.

 Question:8